EasternPA/32.22-to-beta/README.md

 It is important to be respectful of other peoples' resources here.

 Finally, I terminated the functions with a print to the debug window, but it is up to you to do something different with the output.
 You may wish to trigger a pop-up on your phone, send yourself a text message, or post a message to or send a private message via Twitter.
 The debug window is just a dummy output that is useful for functional test but is not very useful beyond that.
+A friend of mine had already linked his Node-RED instance to Twitter via the API, so it was easy to just give him this code and send the output to me via a private tweet.

 If you let your imagination run wild, you could even use MQTT with a switch module from Shelly to turn on a light under a bottle of Tesla Tequila.
 How awesome would that be as a way to find out the Beta rollout is expanding?

 ### License